 IPS has existing affiliate study abroad program providers.
 Explore their custom programming options:

 - (CIS) CISabroad

 - (ISA) International Studies Abroad

 - (LAC) UMN Twin Cities Learning Abroad Center

-- Other: UMD Study Abroad can recommend other approved program providers in addition to this list, if needed
+- Other: IPS can recommend other approved program providers in addition to this list if needed

 Providers should be chosen based on the following criteria: